Troubleshooting Cloudflare Errors: A Guide for WordPress Users

 526 Invalid SSL Certificate Error

-The 526 Invalid SSL Certificate error occurs when the SSL certificate presented by the server is invalid, expired, or not recognized by Cloudflare.
+A 526 error appears when Cloudflare cannot verify your server’s SSL certificate.
+This happens when the certificate is invalid, misconfigured, or not recognized by Cloudflare.

 How to Fix it